rahulsm27/rahulsm27/README.md

    > Automatic Number Plate Recognition (ANPR) system using YOLO (You Only Look Once) for automatic reading of number plate

+   - <a href ="https://github.com/rahulsm27/LLM_Project"> LLM Project</a>
+   > Using LLM to build applications like chat with pdf and YouTube video summarizer

    - <a href="https://github.com/rahulsm27/LLM_Finetune" > Transfer Learning Projects </a>

       1. DAE -> Use DAE to generate new images
       2. MCTCT -> Fine tune MCTC model to translate audio to text
       3. PEFT -> Use PEFT to finetune flan-t5-base model for dialog summarization
       4. Reinforcement Learning -> Use  open ai gym to train an agent in Taxi-v3 environment
       5. Semantic Similarity -> Use of DOC2VEC, SBERT, INFERSENT, USE for encoding sentences and prediction similarity score
       6. SeqtoSeq -> Fine tune whisper model for translating audio to text
       7. Text Generation -> Implement FNet from scratch for text generation
       8. Wav2Vec2 -> Use of wav2vec2 model for automatic speech recognition
       9. Translation -> Translate text from English to Hindi

 -------------------------------------------------------------------------------------------------------
 5. Python Concepts:  Python concepts required for AI/ML/DS